TextResNet: Decoupling and Routing Optimization Signals in Compound AI Systems via Deep Residual Tuning: Methodology: The TextResNet Framework

 \begin{proposition}[Information Preservation in Residual Chains] Let $\mathcal{H}$ be the semantic state space.
 In a deep chain of length $L$ employing additive semantic deltas, the upstream context $h_0$ remains theoretically accessible in the final state $h_L$.
 Unlike lossy rewriting chains where information decays exponentially with depth, our additive structure ensures that upstream context is available for causal attribution during the backward pass (detailed in Appendix~\ref{app:proofs}). \end{proposition}

 \textbf{Context-Window Management.} While \textsc{TextResNet} encourages an ``identity highway'' across depth, our implementation does not rely on monotonic concatenation of all intermediate texts.
 Instead, the forward execution maintains a shared \emph{dict context} that accumulates component outputs by key-wise update, and each component only receives the \emph{minimal required slice} specified by its \texttt{input\_fields}.
+Thus, the identity highway should be understood as a structured state-preservation constraint implemented through key-wise memory and deterministic field selection, rather than as unlimited full-context concatenation.
 Concretely, at depth $\ell$, the component call is formed from $x_\ell := \Pi_\ell(h_\ell)$ where $\Pi_\ell$ is the interface-level projection (field selection) induced by \texttt{input\_fields}; this prevents most components from ever seeing the full trajectory.
 More details are provided in Appendix ~\ref{app:context_control_detailed}.